 Monkey World is home to over 250 monkeys, apes and prosimians.
 The following are all the species of monkey that we currently care for at the park:

-We have 73 capuchin monkeys (Cebus apella) at the park, living in 5 separate groups, led by a dominant male.
+We have over 60 capuchin monkeys (Cebus apella) at the park, living in 5 separate groups, led by a dominant male.
 Most came from a bio-medical laboratory in Chile in 2008 and some were rescued from the British and European pet trade.

 We now have over 30 common marmosets who have been rescued from the British pet trade.
 In most instances the marmosets have been kept in small cages, indoors, in solitary confinement and fed a bad diet.
 Marmosets require indoor/outdoor facilities, companionship of their own kind and a specialised diet.
 As a result most arrive with nutritional bone disease, broken limbs and/or poor social skills.

-We have 22 woolly monkeys who live in 3 different groups at the park, run by the dominant males Levar, Chippy and Paulo.
-Sixteen of the woolly monkeys were born at Monkey World but sadly they generally do not do well in captivity.
-Monkey World is the last place with healthy, breeding woolly monkeys.
+We have over 20 woolly monkeys who live in 4 different groups at the park, run by the dominant males Levar, Chippy, Enzo and Paulo.
+Many of the woolly monkeys were born here at Monkey World but sadly they generally do not do well in captivity and Monkey World is the last place with healthy, breeding woolly monkeys.

 We have 3 spider monkeys.
 The older male, Hickory, was born in 1992, the female, Pumpkin, was born in 1999 and male Flint was born in 1998.
 They were all born at a British zoo but their mother’s did not care for the babies.
 The monkeys were given to keepers to be hand-reared and kept privately but in 2012 they were unable to keep them anymore and asked Monkey World to re-home them.